This post contains a free printable to use at home or at the office.

 When people are stressed out, sometimes they use high-pressure words.
 High-pressure words are useful when someone is in danger, but using them when not necessary can create more stress and limit problem-solving abilities.

 What are high-pressure words?
-Here are some ideas:
+Here are some examples:

 > Absolutes and generalizations: Always, have-to, must, never, no, everyone, no one.